Welcome to ‘Sota!

 Life in Seattle was fabulous.
 My husband Scott and I had great jobs, great friends and lived in the heart of a bustling neighborhood.
 We had become bona fide urbanites.

 And then ‘ish hit the fan.

 As a result, this blog has transformed into a collection of my daily musings about life in a Midwestern small town.
-I put it all out there, so don’t be surprised to read stories about me peeing my pants, accidentally going naked in public, contracting a fungus on my face or farting in my sleep.
+I put it all out there, so don’t be surprised to read stories about me peeing my pants, accidentally going naked in public, or contracting a fungus on my face.

 I’ve also been known to tarnish my classy reputation by doing things like fishing sunglasses out of a gas station toilet or sitting in other people’s vomit.
 Really, nothing is off-limits.
 If you have a love all things TMI, this is the website for you.

 I’m Katrina Taylor, a 20-something web designer living in rural Minnesota.
 I also work part-time as a group exercise instructor.
 I love fashion, fitness, traveling, and pretending to be a Yuppie.
 I might also bombard you with photos of my beloved dog while bragging about how Norwegian I am.
 You can find me doing pretty much all of these things on Facebook and Twitter.

 I grew up in Alaska and Washington state before my first move to the Midwest in 2002.
 I left my friends and family behind to purse an undergraduate degree at my beloved alma mater, Dana College, a small liberal arts school formerly located in Blair, Nebraska.

 On the first day of classes, I was selected for the role of “Ginger” in the Dana College Theater production of Book of Days.
 I don’t remember much of the actual play…just that I got to wear a sweet pair of boots.
 I also met a ridiculously cute guy who was selected to play “Sheriff Atkins”.